alecthomas/kong/README.md

 }
 ```

-All builtin Go types (as well as a bunch of useful stdlib types like `time.Time`) have mapperss registered by default.
+All builtin Go types (as well as a bunch of useful stdlib types like `time.Time`) have mappers registered by default.
 Mappers for custom types can be added using `kong.??Mapper(...)` options.
 Mappers are applied to fields in four ways:

 1. `NamedMapper(string, Mapper)` and using the tag key `type:"<name>"`.
 2. `KindMapper(reflect.Kind, Mapper)`.